-This paper is the first to present high resolution depth resolved transects of the zooplankton community across a continental shelf.
+We present the first high resolution depth-resolved transects of zooplankton biomass and size-structure across a continental shelf, under the influence of a western boundary current.

-We find significant horizontal and vertical declines in biomass as well as an altered size structure of the zooplankton community.
+We find significant horizontal and vertical declines in biomass with increasing depth and distance offshore, as well as an altered size structure of the zooplankton community.

-We then show that these horizontal patterns in the zooplankton community are consistent globally.
+These spatial patterns in the zooplankton community are consistent worldwide, driven by primary production in the inner shelf water mass.